-May, 2012: Pilot the Arizona Teacher & Principal Evaluation Model.
-Information regarding this model may be found at:
+Fall 2012: Pilot the Arizona Teacher & Principal Evaluation Model.
+Information regarding this model may be found at: www.azed.gov/teacherprincipal-evaluation/teacher/

-www.azed.gov/teacherprincipal-evaluation/teacher/ (See Attachment 3A.1: 2.0 Plan of Action for Development of

-Statewide Teacher and Principal Evaluation Model).
+(See Attachment 3A.1: 2.0 Plan of Action for Development of Statewide Teacher and Principal Evaluation Model).

-Summer, 2012: ADE provides training and technical support to LEAs adopting the Arizona Teacher & Principal Evaluation Model Beginning September, 2012: ADE, in partnership with REL WestEd will work with ADE to define the processes to be used to determine the validity of performance measures and begin the evaluation process to assess the effectiveness of the implementation of the Framework, including the Arizona Teacher and Principal Evaluation Model.
-This evaluation will include a selected number of LEAs in varying degrees and levels of implementation.
+Summer, 2012: ADE provides training and technical support to LEAs adopting the Arizona Teacher & Principal Evaluation Model September, 2012: ADE, in partnership with REL WestEd will work to determine the effectiveness of implementing the requirements of the Framework through a two year pilot project that kicked off in September.